Exercise 2: Create a Page, Upload, and Validate

 that indicate your personal goals are for the course.

-7) Following this paragraph will be a simple paragraph (literally coded
+8) Following this sub-sub-head will be a simple paragraph (literally coded

 as a paragraph, using